Menora v. Illinois High School Association: Other reactions and impact

+Menora was watched with interest in the press, with articles covering the case published in the Chicago Tribune and The New York Times.
 For American Jewry at large, the eventual settlement of the case in their favor was hailed as a victory for their freedom of religion; the American Jewish Congress declared victory and earned praise for its legal advocacy.
 For Orthodox Jews, the settlement affirmed the central role of the kippah as a symbol of their public-facing identity and observance.
-Zev Eleff, in his book Authentically Orthodox: A Tradition-Bound Faith in American Life, related an anecdote from fall of 1983, when the Yeshiva's varsity basketball team was beginning preseason practice.
+Zev Eleff, in his book Authentically Orthodox: A Tradition-Bound Faith in American Life, related an anecdote from the fall of 1983, when the Yeshiva's varsity basketball team was beginning preseason practice.
 One student – only vaguely aware of the Menora case – accidentally dropped his small kippah and, in the interest of efficiency, kicked it under the bleachers.
 Surprisingly for him, the coach loudly ordered him to stop playing and pick it back up, musing, "if you only knew the trouble we went through to make sure you could play basketball with your head covered".
+As of 2024, the IHSA's rulebook still has a religious exemption to its no-headgear rule.

 The Supreme Court weakened the Sherbert test in 1990, ruling in Employment Division v.
 Smith that the test does not apply to generally applicable laws that do not single out religious conduct.
 Scott Idleman wrote in the Marquette Sports Law Review that Smith would most likely have undercut Sherberts applicability to the case; however, he also argued that since public headwear is expressive conduct, the plaintiffs could pair the freedoms of religion and speech to make a combined claim under pre-Sherbert case law.
 If that failed, the students would have had to show that the headgear ban failed rational basis review, which Idleman wrote would be "a difficult task indeed".
 As of 2013, Menora v.
 Illinois High School Association remains the only case heard in a federal appellate court on the topic of religious headwear in schools.